anzbert/beat_pads/README.md

-# Beat Pads - Android Version
+# Beat Pads

-## App Store Links

 [Apple Store](https://apps.apple.com/us/app/beat-pads/id1633882803)

 [Google Play](https://play.google.com/store/apps/details?id=io.anzio.beat_pads&hl=en_AU&gl=US&pli=1)

 ## Important Disclaimer

 This App is **ONLY** usable as a Midi Controller.
 It does **NOT** produce any sound on its own as of yet, but requires a host application or second device with Ableton, Fruity Loops, Garage Band, Logic, a Software Synthesizers or any other Music Production Software.
-It also requires your phone or tablet to support Midi over USB.
-This should apply to almost all modern Android phones and tablets running Marshmellow (Android 6.0) or newer.
-If you don't know what any of that that means, then this app is probably not useful to you.

 Otherwise, continue reading and I hope you will have a lot of fun with it!